-\section{Markov Renewal Model}
+\section{Markov Renewal model}

-Let us observe over a period of time $[0,T]$ a process in which different events occur, with random inter-occurence times.
-Let us suppose that the possible states of the process are the points of the finite set $E=\{1,\dots , s \}$ and suppose that the process starts in state $j_0$.
-Let us denote by $\t $ the number of times the process changes state in the time interval $[0,T]$ and let $s_i$ denote the time of the $i$-th change of state.
-Hence, $0< s_1< \dots < s_{\t }\leq T$.
-Let $j_0, j_1,\dots, j_{\t }$ be the sequence of states visited by the process and $x_i$ the sojourn time in state $j_{i-1}$, for $i=1,\dots \t $.
+Let us observe, over a period of time $[0,T]$, a process in which different events occur, with random inter-occurence times.
+Let us suppose that the possible states of the process are the points of a finite set $E=\{1,\dots , s \}$ and that the process starts from state $j_0$.
+Let us denote by $\t $ the number of times the process changes states in the time interval $[0,T]$ and by $t_i$ the time of the $i$-th change of state.
+Hence, $0< t_1< \dots < t_{\t }\leq T$.
+Let $j_0, j_1,\dots, j_{\t }$ be the sequence of states visited by the process and $x_i$ the holding time in the state $j_{i-1}$, for $i=1,\dots, \t $.
 Then